Three years later, Wilma’s fury still impacting Immokalee, Naples Daily News, 10/24/08

 The PLAN!T NOW Center, opening in March 2009 in North Carolina, will develop disaster preparedness curricula for use by schools in at-risk communities, to teach children how to be safe.
 The Center is hosted by the Renaissance Computing Institute (RENCI) and the Center for the Study of Natural Hazards and Disasters at University of North Carolina at Chapel Hill, headed by Dr. Gavin Smith (author of the Expert Advice column).
 More information on RENCI’s disaster research efforts can be found at their website.

-Winter is in full gear--and this year's snowstorms have been some of the worst on record across the country.
 To help increase awareness of the need for educating children about severe weather preparedness, PLAN!T NOW (P!N), has teamed up with the National Oceanic and Atmospheric Administration (NOAA), the National Weather Service (NWS), the American Meteorological Society (AMS) and the National Education Association (NEA) to produce The Young Meteorologist Program (YMP).
 The program is a free online resource and computer game starring OWLIE, a wise, weather-savvy hero who educates and empowers children and adults alike as he teaches severe-weather science, weather awareness and safety.
 Click here and play the game now!

 You can help protect low-income and disadvantaged families in Mexico and the U.S.!